MalinkyZubr/Expanse-Notes/icicle-notes.md

 ensure icicle team has CI resources they need to carry out work ensure the team has access and knowledge of resources.
 Scheduling webinars, distributing information on resources

+# QNA
+is there a threat of imbalanced development of thrusts that will result in inefficiency?
+Yes.
+Communication is essential.
+When one thrust stops making progress, the entire project should be adusted to compensate.
+That is a problem with any large institute different people contribute in different ways.
+IMportant that the organization is structured so that it is adaptable so that people and resources can be allocated in an efficient and malleable manner

+everyone must be connected

+distrbuted efforts are good, but all organizations should have sufficient interconnection of those separate efforts when they must be connected eventually.

+plug and play will be essential for making drone deployment and data analysis easier for fields.
+Make everything push a button

+provide felxibility to run on the cloud on on HPC systems.
+Cloud is much more expensive though.

+Where would the end user benefit from using hpc over cloud.

+what are commons? open repositories of models to make plug and play easier, facilitate use of the models.

+performance portrability? run models on diverse platforms

+context is everything, its what gives the intelligent organization the ability to decide how datasets and models are used